deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ## Conclusion

-The protocol achieves _High_ centralization risk scores for its _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_ section.
+The protocol achieves _High_ centralization risk scores for its _Upgradeability_, _Exit Window_, and _Accessibility_ section, as well as _Medium_ for the _Autonomy_ dimension.
 It thus scores **Stage 0**.

 The protocol could reach Stage 1 by integrating a 7-day _Exit Window_ on all upgrades and actions that may lead to _loss of user funds_.
-It should further implement mitigations for its critical dependency on _Eigenlayer_, if _Eigenlayer_ doesn't become a Stage 1 protocol.
-Finally, it would need to offer either an open-sourced alternative frontend or a possibility for user to self-host the existing app.
+Additionally, it would need to offer either an open-sourced alternative frontend or a possibility for user to self-host the existing app.

 # Reviewer's Notes